Find smoking areas at airports across Brazil. Select an airport below for terminal-specific locations, regulations, and tips.

 Frequently Asked Questions

-Can you smoke at Brazil airports?
+Can you smoke at Brazilian airports?

-Are e-cigarettes allowed at Brazil airports?
+Are e-cigarettes and vaping allowed at Brazilian airports?